MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 The `bark()` method is nested within in a class definition: `class Dog:`.
 This defines the `bark()` method as a member of the `Dog` class.

 We can't call this method on the class.
 We can't call `Dog.bark()` and expect something to happen.
-That would be like asking all dogs to bark.
-Or maybe more accurately, asking the blueprint of a dog to bark.
+That would be like asking the blueprint of a dog to bark.
 That does't make sense!
-Instead we need to make an **Instance** of the `Dog` model and then ask that instance to bark.
+Instead we need to make an **Instance** of the `Dog` class and then ask that instance to bark.
 That is why methods defined in this way are called **Instance Methods**.

 >[info]
 >Remember classes are groups of data and actions, data attached to classes are key-value pairs called **Properties**, and the actions that class can take are called **Methods**.